[REVEALED] Fruits And Vegetables That Start With W

 Description: A type of edible seaweed, wakame is a staple in East Asian cuisine.
 With a subtly sweet taste and tender texture, wakame is commonly used in salads and miso soup.
 Rich in minerals such as iodine and calcium, it contributes to thyroid function and bone health.

-See also Cheeses That Start With K
+See also [REVEALED] Asian Foods That Start With P

 Common Themes